fanoush/ds-d6/espruino/DFU/Magic3/README.md

       If watch reboots with new bootloader flashed but bootloader start still pointing to FC000 (=middle of new bootloader) you just bricked your device.
       It may happen that due to radio noise WebIDE may disconnect, in such case just reconnect and continue or redo previous step.

-    - erase last two flash pages to clear data stored by old bootloader
+    - erase last two flash pages to clear data for new bootloader (MBR and bootloader settings pages)
       ```
       E.setFlags({unsafeFlash:1});
       var f=require("Flash");